The Heritage Foundation: Oversight Project

 The Heritage Foundation's Oversight Project started in 2022, whose objective the foundation says is "investigating and exposing the Biden administration".
-The Oversight Project files large numbers of FOIA information requests to government agencies.
+The Oversight Project filed large numbers of FOIA information requests to government agencies.

 In a late 2024 interview, Oversight Project director Mike Howell estimated that the foundation had filed 50,000 requests over two years.
 An October 2024 analysis by ProPublica showed many requests sought the names of employees who have used certain conservative hot-button keywords in communications, such as "climate equity" and "DEI", the acronym standing for diversity, equity, and inclusion.
 The foundation also sought communications with civil rights and voting rights organizations, and the names of all Biden administration appointees.

 In May 2024, the Oversight Project publicized a faked flier to falsely accuse an immigration-assistance NGO of encouraging illegal voting.
 The social media posts were widely disseminated, and the head of the NGO received threats.
 The head of the Oversight Project said they had not tried to verify the flier.
 The Oversight Project was the publisher of a 2024 misleading video, which falsely asserted that 14% of non-citizens in Georgia were registered to vote.

 In January 2025, leaked documents from the Oversight Project detailed a plan to dox Wikipedia editors alleged to be antisemitic using techniques such as facial recognition software, cross-referencing to a database of hacked information, tricking Wikipedia users into visiting websites that harvest IP addresses, and creating sock puppet accounts.
 Journalist Stephen Harrison compared the plan to the 2021 doxing by pro-Chinese government editors, which led to some Hong Kong editors being physically harmed.
 Howell said that this investigation of Wikipedia will be "shared with the appropriate policymakers to help inform a strategic response".
 After a month-long discussion, Wikipedia editors decided to blacklist the Heritage Foundation website, meaning that attempts to link to it on Wikipedia will be automatically blocked.

 In March 2025, the Oversight Project promulgated an unfounded story casting doubt on the validity of President Biden's presidential actions, claiming that almost all of the documents signed by Biden had identical signatures and therefore had been signed by machine.
 The foundation claimed, "this raises questions of who was really in control during the Biden Presidency", calling Biden the "Hologram President".
 The story went viral, casting doubt on the validity of Biden's pardons among other actions and suggesting the president had not been cognizant of presidential actions when there actually had been news stories and photo opportunities of the president signing some of the documents the Oversight Project alleged he had not signed.
 Other presidents used signing technology, and scholars agree such signatures are valid.
 The identical signatures found by the Oversight Project, the starting point for its false claims, were an image of the president's signature that is inserted into government documents obtained from the Federal Register.